bjornpijnacker/kubewatt/README.md

 KubeWatt collects power usage per node from a power source such as Redfish and collects container and node CPU-usage metrics from the Kubernetes metrics API.

-For more information on KubeWatt, please refer to the associated research paper. **// TODO: add URL to publication**
+For more information on KubeWatt, please refer to the associated research paper.
+[Pre-print is available here.](https://arxiv.org/abs/2504.10702)

 ## Usage